 Such elbows, and most other elbow strikes, are used when the distance between fighters becomes too small and there is too little space to throw a hook at the opponent’s head.
 Elbows can also be utilized to great effect as blocks or as defences.

 In Western boxing the two fighters are separated when they clinch; in muay Thai, however, they are not.
 It is often in the clinch where knee and elbow techniques are used.

-Defensively, the concept of “wall of defense” is used, in which shoulders, arms and legs are used to hinder the attacker from successfully executing techniques.
+Defensively, the concept of “wall of defence” is used, in which shoulders, arms and legs are used to hinder the attacker from successfully executing techniques.

 A common means of blocking a punch is using the hand on the same side as the oncoming punch.
 For example, if an orthodox fighter throws a jab (being the left hand), the defender will make a slight tap to redirect the punch’s angle with the right hand.
 Hooks are often blocked with a motion sometimes described as “combing the hair” – raising the elbow forward and effectively shielding the head with the forearm, flexed biceps and shoulder.

 Muay Thai is specifically designed to promote the level of fitness and toughness required for ring competition.
 Training regimens include many staples of combat sport conditioning such as running, shadowboxing, skipping, bodyweight resistance exercises, medicine ball exercises, abdominal exercises, and in some cases weight training.
 Thai boxers rely heavily on kicks utilizing the shin bone.
 As such, practitioners of Muay Thai will repeatedly hit a dense heavy bag with their shins to condition them by hardening the bone.